dag-andersen/k8s-ucp-bootstrap/docs/Report.md

 <!-- main idea -->
 The main design idea of this implementation is to have a single cluster that works as a control plane.
 This cluster will provision other clusters and deploy software to them.

 To better understand the design idea, two names are introduced: `core cluster` and `app cluster`.
-The `core cluster` is the control plane for managing your infrastructure and software environment.
+The `core cluster` is (or represents?) the universal control plane for managing both infrastructure and software deployment.
 The `app clusters` is a shared term for all the clusters where business logic is supposed to run.
 For instance, a company may have two `app cluster`s in the form of a production cluster and a staging cluster.
 The `core cluster` hosts all the core infrastructure components (like ArgoCD and Crossplane, introduced in the next section) and shared services between different `app cluster` environments.

 <img src="images/drawings_control-plane.png" width="600" />